-Join Jungwoo Ryoo for an in-depth discussion in this video Hashing algorithms, part of Computer Forensics Essential Training.
+Join Jungwoo Ryoo for an in-depth discussion in this video Hashing algorithms, part of Learning Computer Forensics.

 …Hash algorithms implement hash functions in many different ways.…Some of the well known hash algorithms include MD5,…this is still widely used in computer forensics.…However, it's proven to be vulnerable.…There's another algorithm called, secure hash algorithm, or…a SHA, this is a more secure version of MD5.…There are SHA-1, SHA-2 and SHA-3, which are just different variations of SHA.…There are some known vulnerabilities in hash algorithms.…

 This vulnerability is called a collision and there's a very remote possibility of…a collision whenever you're using a hash algorithm.…Collision occurs when two different files produce the same hash value,…although, they use the same hash algorithm.…As you can see in this diagram, file one and file two,…these are two different files but when they go through the same hash algorithm,…sometimes it is possible that you could end up with the same hash value.…This almost never happens but theoretically speaking, this could happen.…

 Collisions have been found in both MD5 and SHA.…

 - Using a hex editor